Healthdirect Free Australian health advice you can count on.

 11-minute read

-If you or someone you care for is experiencing suicidal thoughts call triple zero (000) or go to your nearest emergency department.
+If you or someone you care about is having suicidal thoughts, call triple zero (000) and ask for an ambulance, or go to your nearest hospital emergency department.

 Key facts